 It’s a common worry that chatbots are going to take our jobs and leave a portion of the workforce unemployed.
 In reality, chatbots work best with, and oftentimes require human input.
 In fact, in certain industries, dealing with sensitive data or urgent requests, end-to-end automation will never be the goal, even if it were technically possible.

 Read on about sustainable bank Tomorrow’s success story with chat automation here.

 “I believe that in the future, we’ll continue to see greater interaction between bots and human customer service teams, with bots assisting human agents with pre-existing information, so that queries are handled seamlessly and to the customer’s satisfaction.”

 -Arun Mani, President of FreshWorks Europe

-And while today’s chatbots can speak and understand natural language, thanks to advances in NLP, they’re most useful for handling simple, repetitive tasks.
+And while the best customer service chatbots can speak and understand natural language, thanks to advances in NLP, they’re most useful for handling simple, repetitive tasks.
 By doing so, chatbots free up agent time for more complex cases, reducing stress for your team while keeping your customers happy.